codacy/pulse-user-docs/docs/index.md

         If you turn off the feature, you can only re-enable it using your email domain.

+    -   **Turning off joining via email domain doesn't remove users from the organization.**

+        If you turn off the feature, the users that joined while the feature was active will continue to have access to the organization on Pulse.

     -   **Joining via email domain isn't available for free email addresses.**

     If you come across any issues please [contact support](mailto:pulsesupport@codacy.com).